kyunghoj/jekyll-now/about.md

 permalink: /about/
 ---

-I am a software engineer at Samsung Electronics in Seoul, Korea.
-Before that, I earned a PhD in Computer Science and Engineering from the [University at Buffalo (SUNY)](www.cse.buffalo.edu), researching distributed and mobile systems advised by Professor Steven Y. Ko.
+I am a software engineer at Samsung Electronics (Samsung Research) in Seoul, Korea.
+Before that, I earned a PhD in Computer Science and Engineering from the [University at Buffalo (SUNY)](www.cse.buffalo.edu), researching distributed and mobile systems under supervision of Prof. Steven Y. Ko.
 During my PhD study, I had also worked with great professors such as Prof. Oliver Kennedy and Prof. Karthik Dantu.
 Even earlier in my life, I was a master student at Seoul National University and I worked for various employers, including Nexon Corp. in Korea.

 I am married to an amazing wife, Kyoung Jin Song, a music theorist, with two adorable daughters, Alicia and Bella.